gmilby/slingpic/readme.txt

 = 3.4.0 =
 - *Auto Scroll*
 - Want your users to get straight to the right content?
 Our latest feature scrolls the page to whichever image was shared.
-- note: if you would not like Slinpic to perform the action please set the "noScroll" option to true in the plugin settings
+- note: if you would not like Slingpic to perform the action please set the "noScroll" option to true in the plugin settings

 = 3.3.1 =
 - *bug fixes*

 = 3.3.0 =
 - *Add a Copyright message*
-- using the Alt tag Slingpic can now append a copyright message when ever someone shares an image.
-Simply add the name of the copyright owner plus the year and Slingpic will do the rest.
+- If your website contains copyrighted images, you can ensure that Slingpic will always append a relevant notice.
+Slingpic finds the relevant content in the "data-copyright" attribute of the IMG tag.
 - You can select this option in the plugin settings page

 = 3.2.2 =